-There were comprehensive risk assessments in relation to safety issues.
+There were some risk assessments in relation to safety issues.
 The practice monitored and reviewed incidents.
-This helped it to understand risks and gave a clear, accurate and current picture that led to safety improvements.
+This helped it to understand risks and gave a picture that led to safety improvements.

 In the previous 12 months there had been no safety incidents.